logicmagix/tide42/README.md

 ⚠️ **PLEASE Back Up Your Configs!** ⚠️
 Tide42 installs `init.vim` to `~/.config/nvim`, which may overwrite `init.vim`/`init.lua`.
 Back up first!
 Run mv init.lua or init.vim to save configs to `~/.config/nvim/backup/*.bak`.
 This should now be handled by the installer but the best way is to do it manually before running the installer to be sure.
 Don’t lose your hard work!

+07.28.25
+-  Added new bindings for buffer manipulation and tweaked default ui layout"

 07.26.25
 - Added zsh logic for initialization of the terminal buffer.
 - The default shell is bash however users can comment the initialization buffer for bash starting at line 153 and ending at line 191 to switch to zsh if desired.